Archive

 Lowfat Ice Cream - Has a maximum of 3g of total fat per 1/2 cup serving.
 Example: Skinny Cow Lowfat Ice Cream.

 Nonfat Ice Cream - Contains less than 0.5g of total fat per serving ("nonfat" is a bit of a misnomer, but companies are allowed to round down to 0g fat on their nutritional information labels).
-Example: Breyers Fat Free line.
+While nonfat ice cream used to be easy to find, it has been largely displaced by better-for-you frozen desserts that range from non-dairy, low-carb, and/or high-protein options.
+Halo Top is probably the best-known "better-for-you" brand replacing nonfat ice cream.

-A company may sell multiple types of dairy-based products from line to line.
-For example, Breyers sells both ice cream (their original "Natural" line) and frozen dairy desserts (the entirety of the Breyers Blasts! line), which include many of the candy flavors like Reese's.
+A company may sell multiple types of dairy-based, frozen dessert products across more than one line.
+For example, Breyers sells both ice cream (their Classics line) and frozen dairy desserts (most of their products), which include many cookie-themed and candy-themed flavors like Reese's, Oreo

 In addition to labels based on the fat content of the ice cream (or frozen dairy dessert, to be more accurate), there are likewise quality segments within the official "ice cream" category based on overrun and ingredient quality.
 Once again, these are marketing definitions set out by the USDA but are not federally regulated.

-Superpremium Ice Cream - These ice creams tend to have a very low overrun (as low as 20% even) and a high fat content (>14%), resulting in a very dense and rich product with a weight typically greater than 80g per 1/2 cup.
-They also typically use higher-end ingredients with a price point to match, and come in smaller containers with gourmet flavors.
-Examples: Haagen-Dazs, Ben & Jerry's
+Superpremium Ice Cream - These ice creams tend to have a very low overrun (as low as 20% even) and a high-fat content (>14%), resulting in a very dense and rich product with a weight typically greater than 80g per 1/2 cup.
+They also typically use higher-end ingredients with a price point to match and come in smaller containers with gourmet flavors.
+Examples: Haagen-Dazs and Ben & Jerry's.

 Premium Ice Cream - Premium ice creams tend to have lower overrun (~60-90%) and higher fat content (11-15%) than regular ice cream, resulting in a heavier ice cream (weight of about 73g per 1/2 cup).
-Examples: Blue Bell, Baskin-Robbins
+Examples: Blue Bell and Baskin-Robbins.

 So what about the other kinds of treats that pop up in the frozen dessert aisle at your local supermarket?
 What makes gelato and frozen custard different from "ice cream" as we have now defined it?